grame-cncm/faustdoc/src/manual/syntax.md

 `waveform` has two outputs:

-* a constant and indicating the size (as a number of samples) of the period,
+* a constant indicating the size (as a number of samples) of the period
-* the periodic signal itself.
+* the periodic signal itself

 <img src="img/waveform.svg" class="mx-auto d-block">